-assessment results into empirically based decisions about service delivery, an nd evaluate the

-outcomes of services.

-RATING

-1 2 3 4 5 NO

-Indicator 1: The school psychology intern or practicum student systematically collects information to identify strengths and needs and uses the information to make decisions, plan services, evaluate the outcomes of services, and facilitate accountability for decisions that have been made.
+assessment results into empirically based decisions about service delivery, aroutcomes of services. nd ev aluat e the RATING 1 2 3 4 5 NO Indicator 1: The school psychology intern or practicum student systematically collects information to identify strengths and needs and uses the information to make decisions, plan services, evaluate the outcomes of services, and facilitate accountability for decisions that have been made.
 Basis of rating: